 Example Sentences

-- His understanding of the topic was superficial and lacked critical insight.
+- His understanding of the topic was superficial, and he couldn’t explain the reasoning behind his conclusion.

-- She suffered only a superficial cut, and no stitches were needed.
+- She suffered only a superficial cut, and the wound healed without stitches.

 Superficial Synonyms